dlt-hub/dlt/docs/website/docs/walkthroughs/deploy-a-pipeline/deploy-with-modal.md

 To know more, please refer to [Modals's documentation.](https://modal.com/docs)

-## Building Data Pipelines with `dlt`
+## Building data pipelines with dlt

-**`dlt`** is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets.
+dlt is an open-source Python library that allows you to declaratively load data sources into well-structured tables or datasets.
 It does this through automatic schema inference and evolution.
 The library simplifies building data pipelines by providing functionality to support the entire extract and load process.

-### How does `dlt` integrate with Modal for pipeline orchestration?
+### How does dlt integrate with Modal for pipeline orchestration?

-To illustrate setting up a pipeline in Modal, we’ll be using the following example: [Building a cost-effective analytics stack with Modal, dlt, and dbt.](https://modal.com/blog/analytics-stack)
+As an example of how to set up a pipeline in Modal, we'll use the [building a cost-effective analytics stack with Modal, dlt, and dbt.](https://modal.com/blog/analytics-stack) case study.

 The example demonstrates automating a workflow to load data from Postgres to Snowflake using `dlt`.